Skip to main content

 Container

-• First, we will use the Container component, which is basic layout component, and it centers your app content horizontally.
+First, we will use the Container component, which is basic layout component, and it centers your app content horizontally.
 The maxWidth props defines the maximum width of our app, and we are using the largest value.
 We will also use the CssBaseline component that is used to fix inconsistencies across different browsers.
-Open the App.jsx file and do the following modifications:
+Open the App.tsx file and do the following modifications:

-import Container from '@mui/material/Container';
+import Container from '@mui/material/Container'

-import CssBaseline from '@mui/material/CssBaseline';
+import CssBaseline from '@mui/material/CssBaseline'

-import TodoList from "./TodoList";
+import TodoList from ''./TodoList'

 function App() {